- 16% of the UK population have a disability and they have a combined spending power in excess of £212 billion

 Audits are usually performed using a combination of automated software (such as Achecker) and manual testing.
 More often than not the results of an automated test will require close examination by a professional auditor who can review any issues raised to ensure they are applicable and provide suggestions to rectify them.

-As with any software development the best practice is to ensure that accessibility is built in as a fundamental standard when creating code.
-But this does not mean retrofitting accessible techniques and considerations to existing sites is impossible or difficult, far from it.
+As with any software development, the best practice is to ensure that accessibility is built in as a fundamental standard when creating code.
+But this does not mean retrofitting accessible techniques and considerations to existing sites are impossible or difficult, far from it.
 Many of the common accessibility issues flagged are easy to rectify, such as providing alternative text for images, and will greatly improve your site accessibility.

 It is also fortunate that the World Wide Web Consortium (W3C) has created a set of guidelines (known as WCAG 2.0) to help develop accessible sites.

 The guidelines are being adopted by more and more countries as the defining standard to develop to which will ensure website content is accessible and meet any legal requirements set out by that country.
-Websites are assessed against a number of success criteria outlined in the guidelines—the level of compliance to which will determine if a site has reached Level A, AA or AAA compliance, with AAA being the very best it can be given current technology and understanding.
+Websites are assessed against a number of success criteria outlined in the guidelines—the level of compliance to which will determine if a site has reached Level A, AA, or AAA compliance, with AAA being the very best it can be given current technology and understanding.

 Is it worth it?